How Technology is Transforming Fitness Training

 Is $300 a Month a Lot for a Personal Trainer?

-With virtual fitness, $300 a month can get you:
+With Online fitness, $300 a month can get you:

 Personalized workout plans targeting your problem areas like big belly or turkey neck.